aslatter/aws-eks-sandbox/README.md

 # Ingress

-This project deploys a Netwok Load Balancer, and a target-group which port-80 on this load-balancer is redirected to.
+This project deploys a Network Load Balancer, and a target-group which port-80 on this load-balancer is redirected to.
 The ARN for this target-group is an output of the 'eks' project.